knowm/memristor-discovery/data/README.md

 5kΩ_.8V_100Hz_M2
 SerieResistor_VoltageAmplitude_Frequency_SelectedMemristor

-Please attributed Knowm Memristor Discovery from Knowm Inc if you use this data in your work.
+Please attribute Knowm Memristor Discovery from Knowm Inc if you use this data in your work.